rohitabc987/ReadyTech/ARCHITECTURE.md

     - **Database**: Firestore
 - **Generative AI**: [Genkit](https://firebase.google.com/docs/genkit)

+## 2. Navigation

+The application uses a header-only navigation system.
+The main header, located in `src/components/header.tsx`, contains all primary navigation links.
+There is no sidebar.
+This ensures a consistent and simple user experience across all devices.
+All pages within the main application layout have consistent horizontal padding managed by a container element.

-## 2. Firestore Database Structure
+## 3. Firestore Database Structure

 The database is structured into top-level collections for core entities like users and posts.